senecajs/seneca-in-practice/problems/sum/problem.md

 For the purpose of this exercise, at the end of the solution you have to export seneca.
 Note that **this is usually not necessary** since we can organize Microservices in plugins (see the next exercise about that).
+Also, to require seneca, it must be installed in the local folder e.g. running `npm i seneca`

 ``` javascript
 var seneca = require('seneca')()